Encina High School

-Encina High School is an American 6-12 public school located in Arden-Arcade, California.
-It is a member of the San Juan Unified School District located on the western end of the SJUSD.
+Encina High School is an American 9-12 public school located in Arden-Arcade, California.
+It is a member of the San Juan Unified School District.
 While the school thrived during its early years of existence and into the 1980s, it has since suffered from low enrollment and been suggested for closure several times in its recent history.
 It includes the Advanced Path Program students.
-Richard Judge is the current high school principal; Heidi Garner and Michelle Speed act as vice principals.